k4yt3x/video2x/README.md

 ### Official Discussion Group (Telegram): https://t.me/video2x

+A [Discord server](https://discord.gg/Pwf6Ht) is also available.
+Please note that most developers are only on Telegram.
+If you join the Discord server, the developers might not be able to see your questions and help you.
+It is mostly for user-user interactions and those who do not want to use Telegram.

 ## [Download Stable/Beta Builds](https://github.com/k4yt3x/video2x/releases/latest) (Windows)

 - **`Full`**: full package comes pre-configured with **all** dependencies like `FFmpeg` and `waifu2x-caffe`.